 Enquiries contact Kirstine Chamberlayne

 Durham City Methodists is a Fairtrade Church.
-This means we use Fairtrade products, whenever possible, throughout the church building and have a policy to promote trade justice.
+This means we use fairly traded products, whenever possible, throughout the church building and have a policy to promote trade justice.

-There is a Traidcraft stall, usually once a month, after the Sunday morning service, with a variety of cards, food and craft items for sale.
+There is a Fair Trade stall occasionally after the Sunday morning service, with a variety of cards, food and craft items for sale.
 We also have this stall available at most of our coffee mornings.